Mountain biking from Sierra to sea in the south of Spain

 This evening’s dinner will be a feast of delicious local food and wine in the village, which will immerse you immediately into the very sociable and relaxed way of life here, in the southern Spanish mountains.

-On your first day of mountain biking in Spain you will have a big day of riding, from last night’s accommodation and along the southern most portion of the Sierra Nevada mountains.
+On your first day of mountain biking in Spain you will have a big day of riding, from last night’s accommodation and along the western-most portion of the Sierra Nevada mountains.
 During your ride today you will experience the full compliment of what southern Spain has to offer: flowing singletrack, doubletrack climbing and descending, and an optional technical descent to round things off (your guide will make the call on the group’s ability); not to mention amazing mountain cuisine, hospitality and views…

 Your accommodation this evening is in another lovely family-run hotel, which will be a welcome sight after this big day in the saddle!
 We’ll get the bikes cleaned up, stored away and grab a quick siesta, before enjoying a typical Spanish dinner in the hotel restaurant.